1. Yes, my etsy shop opens tomorrow! Noon! Yay!

 In the last year, Arlene began creating smaller pieces so that her work was affordable to a wider audience.
 These 6x6 inch paintings are very popular.

 I can't tell you why there's plastic lining the floors and walls, but know that her paint method is definitely non-traditional, with many layers and many different materials.
 "Each piece is really an abstract painting that I then cover up," she said.
-She paints here and then finishes her work at her off-site studio at the Koken Art Factory
+She paints here and then finishes her work at her off-site studio at the Koken Art Factory.

 "It's taken me years to get here," Arlene said.
 "I'm very disciplined and I'm not a procrastinator."
 Arlene tells new artists they have to have passion for what they're doing, and a thick skin.